csgf/abinitdm-portlet/docs/abinitdm-portlet.rst

 - A file of files (.files).

-For demonstrative use cases, the user can also click on 'Run Demo' and execute ABINIT with the pre-configured input datasets.
+For demonstrative use cases, the user can also click on 'Run Demo' and execute ABINIT with some pre-configured inputs.

 .. image:: images/ABINIT_input.jpg
    :width: 100px